Stop Anti-Protest Bill

 Take action to oppose HB 109, the anti-protest bill

 We need you to voice your opposition to HB 109 today!
-Call your state representative and urge them to vote against the chilling of our free speech: NO on HB 109!
+The bill is moving to the Senate next.
+Call your state senator and urge them to vote against the chilling of our free speech: NO on HB 109!

-Find out your representative’s phone number using the Ohio House District Map.
+Find out your senator's phone number using the Ohio Senate District Map.